Cervical Screening

 Can I get a test if I am under 25?

-Women under 25 are not going eligible for the NHS Cervical Screening Programme.
-Smear tests are not as effective in women younger than 25 and this is due to the fluctuations that occur in the cells within your cervix but they usually go away by the age of 25.
-Studies showed that only 2 in 100 women under the age of 25 are diagnosed with cervical cancer.
+Women under 25 are not eligible for the NHS Cervical Screening Programme, as smear tests are less effective in this age group due to natural cellular fluctuations.
+Studies show that only 2 in 100 women under 25 are diagnosed with cervical cancer.
+However, if you are under 25 and want to have a smear test, consider the following:

 Having a smear test during a pregnancy